Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Generalization to Unseen Prompts

 \section{Generalization to Unseen Prompts}

-In order to further validate the generalization ability of our methods, here we extend the out-of-domain evaluations of cross-reward generalization to new text prompts that are not previously seen by models during the finetuning process.
+In order to further validate the effectiveness and robustness of our methods, here we extend the cross-reward evaluation to new text prompts that are not previously seen by models during the finetuning process.

 \textbf{Unseen animals.} We first employ a novel text prompt set consisting of 8 unseen animal names, including ``snail", ``hippopotamus", ``cheetah", ``crocodile", ``lobster", ``octopus", ``elephant", and ``jellyfish".
 We conduct evaluations of cross-reward generalization over samples generated using these unseen animal prompts during the finetuning process.
-In Figure~\ref{unseen_appendix}, we show the evaluation results when finetuning models on Aesthetic Score via AlignProp, DDPO-2, DDPO-100, as well as our TDPO and TDPO-R. Notably, our TDPO and TDPO-R still maintain superior performance in cross-reward generalization compared to DDPO and AlignProp.
-This out-of-domain evaluation demonstrates the robust capabilities of TDPO-R in mitigating reward overoptimization, generalizing effectively to out-of-domain prompts.
+In Figure~\ref{unseen_appendix}, we show the evaluation results when finetuning the diffusion model on Aesthetic Score via AlignProp, DDPO-2, DDPO-100, as well as our TDPO and TDPO-R. Notably, our TDPO and TDPO-R still maintain superior performance in cross-reward generalization compared to DDPO and AlignProp.
+These out-of-domain evaluations demonstrate the robust capabilities of TDPO-R in mitigating reward overoptimization, generalizing effectively to out-of-domain prompts.

 \textbf{Color, count, composition, and location.} Furthermore, we adopt a set of complex text prompts involving specific color (``A green colored rabbit"), count (``Four wolves in the park"), composition (``A cat and a dog"), and location (``A dog on the moon") as introduced in \cite{dpok}.
 In \cite{dpok}, these prompts are originally used as training text prompts, meaning that they are seen by models during the finetuning process.
-In contrast, we utilize them as unseen prompts for out-of-domain evaluations while finetuning models on Aesthetic Score, as illustrated in Figure~\ref{complex}.
-Additionally, Figure~\ref{vis_complex} shows the image generation results in response to these unseen prompts from models pre-trained or finetuned on Aesthetic Score.
-Compared to the generation results of other methods, our results are better aligned with the prompts in terms of color, count, composition, and location, and exhibit higher image fidelity, indicating a lower degree of reward overoptimization.
+In contrast, we utilize them as unseen prompts for cross-reward evaluations while finetuning models on Aesthetic Score, as illustrated in Figure~\ref{complex}.